JosephPrichard/pathfinder/README.md

 The AStar algorithm uses the Manhattan distance heuristic by default but you can find other heuristics in ../pathfinding/Heuristics.

-Lastly, we can randomly generate mazes with the MazeGenerator class:
+Lastly, we can randomly generate mazes with the TerrainMazeGenerator class:
 ```
 const generator = new TerrainMazeGenerator(width, height);
 ```